Testing and COVID-19 Frequently Asked Questions (FAQs)

 - Most clinics and hospitals across the state have the ability to collect samples (specimens) for lab testing.

-Anyone who attends a large gathering such as a community cleanup, vigil or protest is encouraged to get tested for COVID-19 between 5-7 days after the event.
+Anyone who attends a large gathering such as a community cleanup, vigil or protest is encouraged to get tested for COVID-19 five-seven days after the event.

 Getting test results